kkhonets/kkhonets.github.io/README.md

 This is the website I made for myself in React interpreted by Babel.

-This project uses particles.js (https://vincentgarreau.com/particles.js/).
+This project uses particles.js (https://vincentgarreau.com/particles.js/) and Bootstrap (https://getbootstrap.com/).